MartinSchweinberger/AmpOBC/README.md

 # AmpOBC
-Repo for the analysis of amplifiers in teh Old Bailey corpus
+Repo for the analysis of amplifiers in the Old Bailey corpus.